FreeRADIUS InkBridge

 run loop body

-copy the key variable back to attribute[i]
+copy / cast <value-name> back to attribute[i]

 Keys

-Key variable with attribute
+Key variable with attribute reference

 string total

-&Tmp-Integer-0 := { 1, 3, 5, 11 }
+Tmp-Integer-0 := { 1, 3, 5, 11 }

 foreach string ref, uint32 self (Tmp-Integer-0) {